Diamond Watch Buying Guide

 - Diamonds on the bezel and sides of the case

-The most common material you will find in the watch industry is stainless steel.
-It is strong, versatile, and can accommodate any type of finish...polished, brushed, etc. It can also be plated with precious metals like yellow and rose gold, or it can be coated with any color pvd (physical vapor deposition) like black.
+Stainless steel diamond watches are really popular due to their durability and appearance.
+Stainless steel is strong, versatile, and can accommodate any type of finish–-polished, brushed, etc. It can also be plated with precious metals like yellow and rose gold, or it can be coated with any color PVD (physical vapor deposition), like black.

 But not all cases are created equal.
 For the best quality cases, make sure the watch describes the material as “all stainless steel”.
 This means that the full case was forged from stainless steel.
 This enhances the durability and overall structure of the watch, as opposed to "stainless steel back," which means that only the back of the case was made from stainless steel.

-This gives the watch a lighter, cheaper feel on the wrist and will reduce the quality of the watch, as well as the plating might start having a problems only after a few times the watch is worn.
+“Stainless steel back” gives the watch a lighter, cheaper feel on the wrist and will reduce the quality of the watch, as well as the plating might start having problems only after a few times the watch is worn.
 Unless you’re dealing with light quality materials like titanium, you’ll want your watch to have some heft.

 The movement is the heart and soul of a watch.
-The most sought after and prestigious movements come with the “Swiss” label.
-These are very expensive and are usually found in high end brands like Rolex, Chopard, and Audemars Piguet.
+The most sought-after and prestigious movements come with the “Swiss” label.
+These are very expensive and are usually found in high-end brands like Rolex, Chopard, Breitling, and Audemars Piguet.

-Chinese quartz movements are the cheapest and least reliable on the market; these are not recommended.
+Chinese quartz movements are the cheapest and generally the least reliable on the market; we don’t recommend them.
 Watches with the label “Swiss quartz” or "Swiss movement" on the dial and/or back means that the movement was manufactured by a Swiss company, usually Isa or Ronda; they are some of the best in the industry.

-Japanese quartz movements are comparable in quality and reliability, since the quartz movement was invented in Japan.
-While Swiss companies adhere to traditional methods of building these movements and refining them to be better without losing its historical value, their Japanese counterparts have moved forward, toward more modern and technological functionalities.
+Japanese quartz movements are comparable in quality and reliability since the quartz movement was invented in Japan.
+While Swiss companies adhere to traditional methods of building these movements and refining them to be better without losing their historical value, their Japanese counterparts have moved forward, toward more modern and technological functionalities.

-They each have their own merits, pros, and cons, but both are excellent when it comes to watch making.
+They each have their own merits, pros, and cons, but both are excellent when it comes to watchmaking.
 If you are looking for a quality diamond watch under $3,000, we recommend Joe Rodeo or Luxurman watch brands.
-These watches are quality made, all stainless steel constructions, and feature either Swiss or Japan movements.
+These watches are quality made, all stainless steel constructions, and feature either Swiss or Japanese movements.

 For many watch collectors, the dial design of a watch makes or breaks the deal.
 It’s the part of a timepiece most people are familiar with, both in name and in knowledge, and it’s the first part people see.
 It’s called the “face” of a watch for a reason!